AgentTroll/blog/2019-07-13-lessons-learned-debugging-part-6.md

-Back before the more recent API versions, what was `null` and what wasn't was basically guesswork that you needed to keep stored in the back of your mind.
-There are plenty of places you can get it - starting from getting the inventory slot itself to the `ItemMeta` itself, to the individual methods like `ItemMeta#getDisplayName()`.
+Back before the more recent API versions, what was `null` and what wasn't was basically guesswork that you needed to keep stored in the back of your mind once you figured it out.
+There are plenty of places you can quickly run into trouble - starting from getting the inventory slot itself to retrieving the `ItemMeta`, to the individual methods like `ItemMeta#getDisplayName()`.
 This was further compounded by the inconsistent use of `Material#AIR` to denote an empty/no item.
-For example, in `PlayerInteractEvent`, I believe that using `getItem()` from the event would return `null` for no item, but `Player#getItemInHand()` would return an `AIR` item.
-In fact, `Inventory#getItem(int)` would return `null` as well and any setter accepted a `null` item as an empty item so the inconsistent use of the `AIR` material obviously doesn't make a whole lot of sense.
+For example, in `PlayerInteractEvent`, I believe that using `getItem()` from the event would return `null` for empty, but `Player#getItemInHand()` would return an `AIR` item.
+In fact, `Inventory#getItem(int)` would return `null` as well and any setter accepted a `null` item as empty, so the inconsistent use of the `AIR` material obviously doesn't make a whole lot of sense.
 Regardless, I digress.
-The point is, even for more advance programmers, the Bukkit inventory API is still difficult to navigate.
+The point is, even for more advanced programmers, the Bukkit inventory API is still difficult terrain to navigate.

 Honestly the best advice I can really give is find one way to do things and stick with it.
 This is a controversial